home-assistant/home-assistant.io/source/_integrations/evohome.markdown

 It does not support the home security functionality of TCC.

-It uses the [Evohome-async](https://github.com/zxdavb/evohome-async) client library.
+It uses the [evohome-async](https://github.com/zxdavb/evohome-async) client library.

 For your system to be compatible with this integration, then you must be able to access it via [https://international.mytotalconnectcomfort.com/](https://international.mytotalconnectcomfort.com/) (note the `international`).

 ## Locations and Zones

 TCC systems are implemented as a _location_, which consist of 1-12 _zones_ and, optionally, a DHW controller:
- - the system location (e.g. house) is used for home, away, economy modes
+ - the system location (e.g. house) is used for operating modes such as home, away, economy, etc.
- - a heating zone (e.g. room) is used for target temperature
+ - heating zones (e.g. rooms) are used for target temperature

 ### Evohome